Introduction

 Does a VIN Affect the Scrap Car Value?

 Yes, indirectly.
-Your VIN gives scrap yards the exact model, year, and engine details.
-These details affect:
+Your VIN provides scrap yards with your car’s exact model, year, and engine details, which affect:

 -